-Almost 18 months after the Centers for Medicare and Medicaid Services (CMS) new price transparency rule went into effect, the organization issued its first of many fines.
+Nearly 18 months post the initiation of the Centers for Medicare and Medicaid Services (CMS) new price transparency rule, the organization has issued its initial round of fines.

 Hospitals are now required to provide a comprehensive machine-readable list of services as well as prices listed on their websites.
-This recent ruling affirms the government’s commitment to making it easier for consumers to shop and compare prices across health systems.
-Now, a consumer should be able to estimate the cost of care before going to a specific hospital for services.
+This recent ruling reaffirms the government’s commitment to simplifying the process for consumers to shop and compare prices across health systems.
+Now, consumers should have the ability to estimate the cost of care before choosing a specific hospital for services.

 Who was fined and how much?